L.L.M. Law & Technology Certificate

 BCLT is now offering a specialized certificate program for Boalt's LL.M. students.
 To receive the certificate upon graduation, students need to fulfill both curricular and extracurricular requirements.
 The curricular requirements emphasize depth and breadth of coverage and afford students substantial flexibility in adapting their course of study toward a range of career paths at the growing intersection of law and technology.

-You can download the application in Microsoft Word or PDF format.
+You can download the application in Microsoft Word.

 The Law and Technology Program requires satisfactory completion of four courses and a research paper, as well as participation in law and technology student organization.

 1. Completion of at least two of the following core courses:

 - Introduction to Intellectual Property

 2. Completion of at least two additional Law & Technology courses.